Creating Your First Agent

 - The other microflow will cover the details of a specific ticket, given that the identifier is known.

-The final result for the function microflows used in this document can be found in the ExampleMicroflows folder of the GenAI Showcase App for reference.
+The final result for the function microflows used in this document can be found in the ExampleMicroflows module of the GenAI Showcase App for reference.
 This example focuses only on retrieval functions, but you can also expose functions that perform actions on behalf of the user—for example, creating a new ticket, as demonstrated in the Agent Builder Starter App.

 Function Microflow: Get Number of Tickets by Status